Endogenizing Cultural Preferences: A Futile Task for Social Science?

 nonsocial preferences, differently from social forces, act consistently in the same direction, so that, even when weak, they sway social influence forces in the long run.

-Put differently, exogenous preferences, whatever they may be, may override social forces if they are sufficiently powerful:
+Put differently, exogenous preferences, whatever they may be, override social forces if they are sufficiently strong:

 I find this, to put it mildly, radically interesting.